-Dr. Lennie Little Director of Professional Field Based Experiences Telephone: (601) 979-2335
+Dr. Lennie Little Director of Teacher Education Telephone: (601) 979-2335

-The Office of Professional and Field Services provides supportive services in teacher education.
+The Center for Teacher Quality provides supportive services in teacher education.
 The program is a structured, real-world praxis in the delivery of required clinical and field-based experiences at both the initial and advanced levels.
 Thus, all internships, field, clinical and student teaching experiences are under the auspices of this office.